 Apprenticeships are not just for young people or for those learning a trade.
-They cover most, if not all, industry sectors and are available to employees of all ages.
-In some cases, the government will pay for some or all of the cost of the training.
+They cover most, if not all, industry sectors and are available to people of all ages.
 Apprenticeships are available at different levels, from entry level right through to management positions.
 Some of our advanced and higher level apprenticeships are recognised by professional bodies such as the Association of Accounting Technicians and the Chartered Institute of Legal Executives.

 Apprenticeships are not an easy option – they require commitment both in work and outside work.
 This is why they are so well regarded by employers and, increasingly, by universities.
 This is also why apprentices have been proven, over time, to earn more than people who do not have apprenticeships or other similar qualifications.